Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 I don't see significant differences between fans of different genres of strategies.

-Unexpectedly for me, strategy fans are very positive about role-playing elements.
+To my surprise, strategy fans are very positive about role-playing elements.

 <!-- more -->